mschuldi-lab/schuldiner-sop/docs/original_sop/general-lab-stuff.md

 :::note
 - If you notice that there is only one sleeve of plates left in the general plates’ fridge, please write it in the media ordering Excel sheet.
 Same for the AA fridge, the antibiotics boxes and the general liquid media cabinet.
-For the antibiotics – let Reut know by email.
+For the antibiotics – let Lital know by email.
 :::